How Well Does Celliant Technology Really Work?

 In fact, the United States F.D.A concluded in 2017 that Celliant counts as a medical device, as it “temporarily promotes increased blood flow at the sight of application in healthy individuals.”

 It’s one thing to have a company tell you their product is beneficial for your health, but it’s another when a government organization comments on it.
-Not only that, but they went as far as to say it’s officially recognized as a medical device — and we think that’s a pretty big deal.
+Not only that, but they went as far as saying it’s officially recognized as a medical device — and we think that’s a pretty big deal.

 The process where Celliant turns your body heat into infrared energy and emits it back into your body is 100% natural and noninvasive.
 It harnesses your body’s own energy that it naturally produces, and recycles it back into your skin tissue.
 Infrared energy has actually been used as a method of healing for thousands of years, with evidence showing it was practiced in ancient Greece and China.
 So yes, Celliant is 100% safe for anybody to use, even kids.